Kamagawa/sprincube/documentation/circuit-breaker.md

 ![](media/2b8536a0f0fc710c3090aa48e971c474.png)

-Circuit breaker:
+# Circuit breaker:

-Bulkhead pattern:

--   Prevents the entire system from failing when one part fails

--   Similar idea is used for Hystrix and Envoy circuit breaker
+Bulkhead pattern prevents the entire system from failing when one part fails, similar to what is used for Hystrix and Envoy circuit breaker

-Hystrix:
+## Hystrix:

--   Two approaches: Thread isolation and Semaphore Isolation
+Hystrix has 2 appraoches Two approaches: Thread isolation and Semaphore Isolation

     -   Thread Isolation: direct all request to a separate pool with a fixed number of threads